-The term 'gender mainstreaming' originated in United Nations policy language in 1997 when the Economic and Social Council of the UN (ECOSOC) agreed that 'Mainstreaming a Gender Perspective into all Policies and Programmes of the United Nations System' be performed.
-The Council defines gender mainstreaming as: 'Integration of gender concerns into the analyses, formulation and monitoring of policies, programmes and projects, with the objective of ensuring that these reduce inequalities'.
+The term "gender mainstreaming" originated in United Nations policy language in 1997 when the Economic and Social Council of the UN (ECOSOC) agreed that 'Mainstreaming a Gender Perspective into all Policies and Programmes of the United Nations System' be performed.
+The Council defines gender mainstreaming as:

-The concept of gender mainstreaming is of key importance when applied to policies and programmes in places of deprivation of liberty.
-In these closed environments, where societal attitudes and power structures are reflected in an intensified way, women's powerlessness and sense of powerlessness is increased.
-At the same time, perhaps paradoxically, women's gender specific needs are recognised to an even lesser extent than in society at large, due to the fact that places of detention, are male dominated worlds with little recognition and understanding of gender related needs, with the exception, perhaps, of those needs which relate to child-birth and pregnancy.
+'Integration of gender concerns into the analyses, formulation and monitoring of policies, programmes and projects, with the objective of ensuring that these reduce inequalities' 16 structures are reflected in an intensified way, women's powerlessness and sense of powerlessness is increased.
+At the same time, perhaps paradoxically, women's gender specific needs are recognised to an even lesser extent than in society at large, due to the fact that places of deprivation of liberty, and in particular places of detention, are male dominated worlds with little recognition and understanding of gender related needs, with the exception, perhaps, of those needs which relate to child-birth and pregnancy.